microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/troubleshooting.md

 This upgrades the Microclimate file-watcher container with the resources it needs to build and deploy more projects into IBM Cloud Private.

-### Imported Microprofile project does not start in IBM Cloud Private
+## Imported Microprofile project does not start in IBM Cloud Private
 After following the [project import instructions](projectview) to import a Microprofile project, the project does not start.
 If a port other than 9080 is configured the project state cannot be determined.

 **Workaround**
 Configure the Maven pom.xml file and the Liberty server configuration files, for example, the server.xml file, to specify port 9080 for the application.
 Also ensure the Dockerfile-build has an 'EXPOSE 9080' instruction line to ensure the port is accessible from the application container.

-### Changing the Theia preference to show all projects might not be persisted
+## Changing the Theia preference to show all projects might not be persisted
 When clicking on the gear icon and accessing the Preferences page, changing the Theia option to show all projects and clicking on "Save" might not persist the preference.

 **Workaround:**
 Check that a directory named ".config" exists in the Microclimate workspace.
 If the directory is missing, create it using, for example, Theia.
 Restart Microclimate and the preference is persisted.

-### Microclimate Node.js port is an internal IP address and is not accessible
+## Microclimate Node.js port is an internal IP address and is not accessible
 For IBM Cloud Private clusters built on OpenStack environments, with floating IP addresses, the Microclimate portal Node.js port that appears in the Helm installation notes and on the IBM Cloud Private Services view might have an IP address that is internal to the IBM Cloud Private cluster.
 This IP address is not accessible in the user's browser.

 **Workaround:**
 You can access Microclimate by replacing the internal IP portion of the Microclimate URL with the external IBM Cloud Private cluster IP address.
 The external IP address can be obtained using the `kubectl cluster-info` command.
 The recommended permanent solution is to specify the `proxy_access_ip` when configuring IBM Cloud Private in an OpenStack environment.
 For more information, see [Cluster configuration settings](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/installing/config_yaml.html).

-### Pods remain stuck in terminating state on IBM Cloud Private 2.1.0.2 and earlier
-If a pod that uses a GlusterFS PersistentVolume for storage is stuck in the Terminating state after you try to delete it, you must manually delete the pod.
-This is a known issue in IBM Cloud Private 2.1.0.2 and earlier, see [Cloud Private Known Issues](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.1/getting_started/known_issues.html).

-**Workaround:** Upgrade to IBM Cloud Private 2.1.0.3 or run the following command:
-`kubectl -n <namespace> delete pods --grace-period=0 --force <pod_name>`

-### Jenkins fails to mount persistent volume
+## Jenkins fails to mount persistent volume
 If Jenkins is configured to use an existing persistent volume of less that 7GB it fails to mount that volume.
 By default an 8GB persistent volume is used.

 **Workaround:**
 Check the persistent volume size, and either increase its size to at least 7 GB, or use the default persistent volume.

-### Swift projects fail to build on IBM Cloud Private
+## Swift projects fail to build on IBM Cloud Private
 If your IBM Cloud Private cluster has a docker version below 17.05, Swift projects fail to build.

 **Workaround** Upgrade Docker to the latest Docker Community Edition (CE) image.
 For more information, see [Docker guides](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1).

-### Pipeline deployments intermittently hang
-Jenkins agents intermittently hang during pipeline deployments.

-**Workaround**
-Check the version of IBM Cloud Private.
-You might experience this problem if you are using version IBM Cloud Private 2.1.0.2 or earlier.
-Upgrade to IBM Cloud Private 2.1.0.3 which has fixes related to storage.

-### Open pipeline results in 404 Not Found
+## Open pipeline results in 404 Not Found
 Immediately after creating a new pipeline, clicking *Open pipeline* might result in a "404 Not found" page after logging into Jenkins.

 **Workaround**
 The Jenkins job is created asynchronously.
 Periodically refresh this page in the browser until the job has been created and the page returns successfully.

-### Jenkins executors do not become available
-Intermittently, Jenkins slaves are unable to be launched, and so builds do not happen.

-**Workaround**
-Adjust the container cap in Jenkins, which defaults to 50.
-In Jenkins, from the *Jenkins* button, click on the dropdown to expand the menu, click *Manage Jenkins > Configure System*, then find the *Container Cap* parameter.
-Adjust the value according to your needs.

-### Microclimate on localhost not connecting to remote Microclimate in IBM Cloud Private
+## Microclimate on localhost not connecting to remote Microclimate in IBM Cloud Private
 Make sure you deploy your Microclimate to IBM Cloud Private.

 **Workaround** In your local Microclimate instance, check that the URL you use to connect to the IBM Cloud Private instance is of a similar format to the following URL and not the IBM Cloud Private console URL.